How to use a public charger for an electric car

 What are public charge points for electric cars?

-Without stating the obvious, public chargers are available for all electric vehicle drivers to use.
-They come in a variety of shapes, sizes and are operated by a number of different companies usually called charge point network operators.
+An electric car charger can come in a variety of shapes, sizes and are operated by a number of different companies usually called charge point network operators.

-They are designed for any electric vehicle driver to top up the charge of their car.
 Some offer ultra-fast charging for quick top-ups, while others are slower and designed for scenarios where the driver may be parked for longer, such as at a shopping centre or supermarket.

 What are the main types of public charger?
 What do they look like?